joeljacobm/rouletteapi/README.md

 In the root directory,
 * Run `go test ./...`
 * All the test files are located in the controllers package.
+* The tests do not depend on any external dependencies.
+The db interface has been mocked out in the mocks package.

 ### Monitoring